 - Compliance with state and federal AmeriCorps regulations

-- Submit a Letter of Interest by January
+- Submit a Letter of Interest

 - Designate a site supervisor for your potential AmeriCorps member